 We performed our computation with the child-propagation aspect of the scheduling scheme disabled.
-Comparisons of the running times and topologies are in Table IV and Figures 12 and 13.
+Comparisons of the running times and topologies are in Table III and Figures 5 and 6.
 The child-propagation mechanism results in a 32% improvement in the running time.
 The reason for this improvement is the difference in the topologies.
 With child-propagation turned on, the best-performing nodes are closer to the root.
-Subtasks and results travel to and from these nodes at a faster rate, thus improving system throughput and preventing the root from becoming a bottleneck.
-This mechanism is the most effective aspect of our scheduling scheme.
+Subtasks and results travel to and from these nodes at a faster rate, thus improving system throughput.